 THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Sumer 2019, IN A CONDENSED FORM

 Below, you find the course syllabus both for a regular semester and for the online version during a reduced summer semester (2019).
-Look for the online sections only for Summer 19, please.
+Here is the short version of the syllabus for the online course.

 This course can count toward the Cultural Minor in German Studies or toward the THEMATIC MINOR IN MEDIEVAL STUDIES.
 It is also a TIER 2 course, open to students across campus, for history, English, creative writing, anthropology, etc. It is, primarily, a crosslisted course counting toward German Studies and Religious Studies.